The wallet or node sees a transaction.

 Claim correction

-Fast inclusion is different from instant finality.
+Fast inclusion is different from instant finality

-Citable summary: Kaspa has fast mined inclusion and probabilistic confirmation confidence; "real-time" should not be repeated as "instant finality."
+Summary: Kaspa has fast mined inclusion and probabilistic confirmation confidence; "real-time" should not be repeated as "instant finality."

 Payment path

-What happens to a transaction.
+What happens to a transaction

 A miner includes it in a proof-of-work block.